Motopshyco/FYI_Assessment/README.md

 Now you can run the tests executing the command "python -m unittest tests_scripts/fyi_tests.py" in your console or using the run option in your IDE

+The structure of the BDD framework is as follows:

+- Project
+  - Features (In this folder you can find the feature files with the scenarios e.g. "fyi_common_tests.feature" and the environment.py file with the hooks that are executed before or after each scenario or step)
+    - steps (In this folder you can find the different steps for each page e.g. "common_steps.py")
+  - pages(In this folder you can find the pages with their methods to use in the steps e.g. "common_page.py")

  To execute the scenarios with BDD you will need:

 - Python: install python in your pc
 - Selenium: run the command "pip install selenium"